Who needs sleep?

 STATUS: SO done.

 I don’t think anyone uses RSS readers much anymore, anyway.
 Shout-out to feedly, though.
 You tried.

 Fortunately, I married someone who loves planning, going as far as to create a monthly budget with a designated stipend for discretionary income.
 It’s the first time in my life I’ve operated this way, but if that’s what it takes to stack cash for the future, I’m down with it.

 80: Learn how to develop a site using a UI kit

-While cool and all, I quickly discovered later into 2013 that someone in my place is often better off investing in creating killer content than I am fretting over it packaging, because let’s face it — our users aren’t locked to desktop browsers anymore!
-There’s the mobile users.
+While cool and all, I quickly discovered later into 2013 that someone in my place is often better off investing in creating killer content than I am fretting over its packaging, because let’s face it—our users aren’t locked to desktop browsers anymore!
+There are the mobile users.
 Tablet users.
-Users with screen so wide they’d fit two of yours.
+Users with screens so wide they’d fit two of yours.

 If you spend all your time working on beautiful blog design, you’ll have none left to fill that blog, and I’m a far better blogger than web designer.